metacpan/metacpan-cpan-extracted/distros/D/DNS-Unbound/README.md

-If you’re using one of the special event interface subclasses (e.g., [DNS::Unbound::IOAsync](https://metacpan.org/pod/DNS%3A%3AUnbound%3A%3AIOAsync)) then the returned promise will resolve on its own.
-Otherwise, [see below](#custom-event-loop-integration) for the methods you’ll need to use in tandem with this one.
+If you’re using one of the special event interface subclasses (e.g., [DNS::Unbound::IOAsync](https://metacpan.org/pod/DNS%3A%3AUnbound%3A%3AIOAsync)) then the returned promise will resolve as part of the event loop’s normal operation.
+Otherwise, [see below](#custom-event-loop-integration) for the methods you’ll need to use in tandem with this one to get your query result.

 ## _OBJ_->enable\_threads()